What Are KPIs for eCommerce?

 - 61% have switched brands due to poor customer service with nearly half having done so in the past 12 months

 Consumers expect immediate resolutions to their issues across an increasing number of channels.
-Our AI-powered chatbots automate resolutions to over 70% of everyday tickets including order status, refund requests and order cancellations.
-Key features of the Netomi AI Chatbot platform for eCommerce companies include:
+Our AI-powered chatbot tools automate resolutions to over 70% of everyday tickets including order status, refund requests and order cancellations.
+Key features of the Netomi AI chatbot platform for eCommerce companies include:

 - Natural Language Understanding (NLU): The Netomi AI can understand what your customers are saying no matter how they ask.
 So, whether they say “Where’s my order?” or “Is my sweater arriving today?”
 Netomi AI chatbots can provide the relevant response.

 - Integrations: Netomi can integrate with backend business systems to provide personalized resolutions, not generic information.

 - Deep Learning: Netomi’s platform leverages a combination of supervised and unsupervised learning to boost intent classification capabilities, increase confidence scores, and uncover new training opportunities.

 - Omnichannel: eCommerce companies can meet their customers where they are.
 Netomi’s AI chatbots scale across email, social, messaging, chat and voice.

 - Pre-trained AI with eCommerce skills: Netomi’s AI comes with pre-trained, thoroughly-tested eCommerce skills.
 Common eCommerce-specific topics like refunds, order modifications, order status and order cancellations have real-world experience making the bot able to understand a wider variety of ways a person might as a question from day one.

 Would you like to learn about how Netomi helps improve eCommerce support KPIs?
 Check out the most powerful eCommerce chatbot on planet Earth.